by Sharon Henry

 How To Get To Oxford from London

-There a number of public transport options getting to Oxford.
-Trains from Paddington for Oxford station, the journey takes approximately an hour.
-The Oxford Tube is a bus running every 10 mins, 24 hours a day.
-As budget travellers our preference is by coach and we use National Express and Megabus, travel times are just over an hour.
+There are a number of public transport options for getting to Oxford from London.
+The London to Oxford train from Paddington arrives at Oxford station and the 60 mile journey takes approximately an hour.
+The Oxford Tube is a bus that runs every 10 mins, 24 hours a day.
+As budget travellers our preference is the London to Oxford bus and we use National Express and Megabus.
+The coach to Oxford takes just over an hour travel time.

-To alleviate traffic congestion in the city, Oxford operates a Park And Ride scheme, click here for more details.
+To alleviate traffic congestion in the city, Oxford Bus operates a Park And Ride scheme, click here to find more details.
+Travelling from Oxford to London is just as easy.

 A Jam Packed Oxford Day Trip

-The high street has a mixture of shops, cafes and universities catering to what seems to be a bustling community.
-The ratio of young student-types (amongst the tourists) gracing the streets is noticeably high.
-In fact, full time students enrolled in the city’s 38 universities collectively make up 24% of Oxford’s population.
+The city’s historic streets and architecture is similar to the City of York.
+The Oxford high street has a mixture of shops, cafes and universities catering to what seems to be a bustling community.
+The ratio of young student-types (among the tourists) gracing the streets is noticeably high.
+In fact, full time students enrolled in the city’s 38 universities, collectively make up 24% of the Oxford population.

 Things To See In Oxford

-Oxford is a city small enough to explore by foot with places of interest just a stone’s throw from the next.
-There’s a maze on Rose Lane that forms part of the Botanical Gardens.
-It’s not big enough to get lost but I think it’s a delightful find.
+There’s a maze on Rose Lane that forms part of the Oxford Botanical Gardens.
+It’s not big enough to get lost but I think it’s a delightful find as fun things to do in Oxford.

-The streets of Oxford itself is like a maze and each cobbled lane or alley offers gothic gargoyles, historic buildings and of course Oxford bikes, lots of them.
+The streets of Oxford itself is like a maze and each cobbled lane and alley offer gothic gargoyles, more historic buildings and of course Oxford bikes, lots of them.

-Definite tourist attractions made famous by the Harry Potter films are the Bodleian Library complex and Christ Church College.
+Harry Potter film locations in Oxford are also popular and the Bodleian Library complex and Christ Church Oxford College have become huge tourist attractions .
 (Admission is charged to these sites).
-Fans can spend a day chasing the young wizard’s shadow around these locations that provided backdrops for JK Rowling’s magical world of Hogwarts.
+Fans can spend a day chasing the young wizard’s shadow around Oxford to places that provided visual backdrops for JK Rowling’s magical world of Hogwarts.

-A Potter fan since the first book in ’97 I’m disappointed that Christ Church’s dining hall is closed.
-I’d been looking forward to seeing the ‘Great Hall’ and daydreaming a candlelit dinner with Harry and friends.
+We thought we’d saved the best ‘til last on our tour – the dining hall of Christ Church Oxford.
+However, a Potter fan since the first book in ’97 I’m disappointed to find the ‘Great Hall’ is closed.
+I’d been looking forward to daydreaming a candlelit dinner with Harry and friends.
+Oh well.

-Close to our bus stop is the Museum of Oxford at the Town Hall so we take a quick tour to round off our day trip.
-It’s small and free, showcasing the town’s history and gives a quirky look at former residents.
+It’s small with free admission, showcasing Oxford town’s history and gives a quirky look at former residents.
 Like James Spader, England’s first hot air balloonist and Alice Lindell who grew up at Christ Church and inspired Lewis Carroll to write Alice’s Adventures in Wonderland.